ykallday/BookStart/README.md

 1. Make a successful API call to the OpenLibrary API and get information to properly render / display on screen
 2. Create a search bar
 3. Landing page that routes and links to the home screen, search bar, browse page, and wishlist
-4. Create a browse page.
+4. Create a browse page using the "subject" endpoint.
 This page features topics/subject-matter/genres commonly searched for.
-It requires a separate base URL, and the contents of this API's json file are laid out differently.
 5. Create an 'add to wishlist' button which collects the selected books and places them in a separate, navagable wishlist page, from which you can also remove an item.
 6. Make each book found from the search page clickable to a detail page, which features more information